mobialia/gwt-android-emu/readme.md

 * R.string supports multiple languages, generates multiple GWT properties file, one for each language
 * R.array (also with i18n)
 * R.menu
+* R.color
+* R.drawable from the pgn files in the specified /img/ directory
 * R.layout from the "Layouts" class, see next section

 This tools also generates the ResourceResolver to convert from numeric ids to strings, layouts, etc.